FAQ about Taiga Tiger cattery

 We release kittens when they are 4-month-old or older.
 By this age, they fully socialized, their body and immune system are sufficiently developed to live outside the cattery.

-At the dawn of cat breeding, the critical period of kitten socialization was thought to end at 8 weeks of age.
-Recent research has shown that early weaning detrimentally affects cat behavior.
+In the early days of cat breeding, it was believed that the critical period of kitten socialization ended at eight weeks of age.
+However, recent research has shown that early weaning detrimentally affects cat behavior.
 Cats weaned before 8 weeks of age and between 12–13 weeks of age have 18% and 7.9% probabilities of behaving aggressively and displaying stereotypic behavior, respectively.
 "Moreover, cats weaned after 14 weeks of age have a lower probability of aggression towards strangers than early weaned cats and a lower probability of stereotypic behaviour (excessive grooming) than cats weaned at 12 weeks".

 When you buy a kitten, you can expect that it will live with you for the next 15 years.
 A few less weeks staying with a mom cat may ruin these 15 years of happy cat life.